 - Cook the sliced leeks in the pan where you fried the chicken, scraping up any remaining bits of chicken skin as you saute them together.

 - Pour the sauce over the chicken, cover with aluminum foil and bake for about 40 minutes; then remove the foil and bake uncovered for 10-15 more minutes until the chicken starts to brown nicely.
-Serve immediately on rice or mashed potatoes with a green vegetable on the side.
+Serve immediately on rice or mashed potatoes with a green salad or vegetable on the side.

 To prevent spattering when frying chicken, simply cover your frying pan with a lid set slightly askew to allow steam to escape.